poee/lol/content/collections/pages/the-pentabarf.md

 ### KNOW YE THIS O PEEPS OF FAITH!

 I - There is no god but ERIS and SOPHIA and HADIT and PAN and THOTH and EYSIS and They are Probably Your God(dess)(e)(s).
 There is no Erisian Movement but The Erisian Movement and it is The Erisian Movement.
-And every Golden Apple Corps is the beloved home of a Golden Worm named RAY.<sup>\*</sup>
+And every Golden Apple Corps is the beloved home of a Golden Worm.

 II - A Discordian Shall Always use the Official Discordian Numbering System.